-It's similar to hummus in that it contains beans, lemon juice and garlic.
+It's similar to hummus in that it contains legumes (this time cannelini beans), lemon juice and garlic.
 It is low fat, healthy and so very good!
 The original recipe is from Giada De Laurentis - her first cookbook.
 One of the best things about this appetizer is the herb-toasted pita triangles - crispy, savory and so delightful with the dip.

 This could be a meal for me!